-A grievance must specify the harm alleged by the parent and/or student, and the remedy sought.
-A parent or student should not submit separate or serial grievances regarding the same event or action.
+A grievance must specify the harm alleged by the legal guardian and/or student, and the remedy sought.
+A legal guardian or student should not submit separate or serial grievances regarding the same event or action.
 Multiple grievances may be consolidated at the school's discretion.
-All time limits shall be strictly complied with; however, if an administrator determines that additional time is needed to complete a thorough investigation of the complaint and/or to issue a response, the administrator shall inform the parent or student in writing of the need to extend the response time and provide a specific date by which the response will be issued.
+All time limits shall be strictly complied with; however, if an administrator determines that additional time is needed to complete a thorough investigation of the complaint and/or to issue a response, the administrator shall inform the legal guardian or student in writing of the need to extend the response time and provide a specific date by which the response will be issued.